Breadcrumbs

 Visit our Scholarship Finder for information about possible scholarships

-Spanish is available as a pathway within the International Languages and Cultures major or supporting subject for the BA, and as a supporting subject within other undergraduate degrees, subject to academic approval of the Faculty or School of Studies in which the student is enrolled.
+Spanish is available as a pathway within the International Languages and Cultures major or supporting subject for the BA and the BGS, and as a supporting subject within other undergraduate degrees, subject to academic approval of the Division of Arts, Law, Psychology, and Social Sciences in which the student is enrolled.

 The focus of the specialisation is to provide students with the opportunity to develop language skills that might enhance their ability to compete in an increasingly global marketplace.